jdrhyne/nutrient-dws-typescript-client/README.md

 ## Testing

-The library includes comprehensive unit, integration, and E2E tests:
+The library includes comprehensive unit and integration tests:

 ```bash
 # Run all tests